The Lodger (1944 film): Plot

 Women are being brutally killed in the Whitechapel district.
 Scotland Yard is investigating, and a detective, John Warwick, begins to cast his suspicions in Slade's direction.
 Kitty, meanwhile, has also developed an attraction to Slade.
+When Jennie, a former actress who asked Kitty for a handout just before being murdered in her own home is discovered, the investigation increasingly revolves around Kitty's circle of associates.

-Slade goes to see her perform at a cabaret.
-He goes backstage afterward, and tries to make her his next victim, but Warwick's men get there just in time.
+Slade goes to see Kitty perform at a cabaret.
+Watching her and her troupe perform a flesh-revealing Can-Can dance brings out his worst instincts.
+He goes backstage afterward, rants that his brother had taken his own life due to a failed association with an actress; and tries to make her his next victim.
+But Warwick's men get there just in time.
 Unwilling to be taken into police custody, Slade flees to the riverbank, and leaps to his death.